A Calm Place For

 And often, they’ve already spent a long time trying to understand them.

-They can explain where their patterns come from.
+They can often explain where these responses come from.

 They’ve reflected, read, maybe even done therapy before.